GeorgiAngelovs/Notepad/README.md

-# Notepad
-Create a Notepad trying to use all OOP principals
+# Create a Notepad trying to use all OOP principals

 interface ElectronicDevice {
 class ElectronicSecuredNotepad extends SecuredNotepad implements ElectronicDevice {